samuelLovesPie/verm_releases/samuelhook_features.md

   * Factory roof
   * Roof near pizza
   * Customizable TP (save pos)
+  * Player teleports (tps to the player u select)
+  * Teleport hit (tps to the player and hits them then tps back)
+  * Autofarm (tps to safes for you)
+  * Autofarm ATM (tps to atm whenever you're allowed to claim allowance)

 # Combat Warriors - GOTTA STILL UPDATE THIS LIST